pyta-uoft/website/index.md

 [0, 1, 2, 3, 4, 0, 1, 2, 3, 4]
 ```

-If you want to prevent this surprising behavior, you should use `None` as the default argument, and then check for `None` inside the function body.
+If we want to prevent this surprising behavior, we should use `None` as the default argument, and then check for `None` inside the function body.
 For example, the following code prints the expected output:

 ```python
 from typing import List, Optional